localgovdrupal/docs/docs/src/content/features/directories.md

 Next, use the map to choose a point on the globe relevant to the venue.
 In this case you would be placing a pin on the school building.

-Finally, scroll to the bottom fo the popup and click the _Save adddress_ button and then save the venue.
+Finally, scroll to the bottom fo the popup and click the _Save address_ button and then save the venue.

 You'll probably want to repeat this process a few times, choosing different combinations of Facets and different addresses, in order to better understand how Directories work.